-- 1 tsp avocado oil optional, for veggie grill basket
+- 1 tsp avocado oil (optional, for veggie grill basket)

-soak wooden skewers in water for 1-2 hours
+Soak wooden skewers in water for 1-2 hours

-cut cantaloupe in squares
+Cut cantaloupe in squares

-start the skewers with the prosciutto slice.
+Start building the skewers with the prosciutto slice.
 Pierce the skewer through one end of the prosciutto slice to secure it.

-add the first 2 squares of cantaloupe to the skewer.
+Add the first 2 squares of cantaloupe to the skewer.

-wrap the prosciutto around the cantaloupe and secure it on the other end of the skewer by piercing the prosciutto with the skewer.
+Wrap the prosciutto around the cantaloupe and secure it on the other end of the skewer by piercing the prosciutto with the skewer.

-add the additional two pieces of cantaloupe
+Add the additional two pieces of cantaloupe

-wrap the remaining prosciutto around the last 2 squares of cantaloupe and secure by piercing with the skewer.
+Wrap the remaining prosciutto around the last 2 squares of cantaloupe and secure by piercing with the skewer.
 The skewers can be prepared ahead of time until this point

-when ready to grill, set the grill to medium high heat, or about 450-500 degrees.
+When ready to grill, set the grill to medium high heat, or about 450-500 degrees.

-if using a veggie tray, grease with a tiny bit of avocado oil (or other oil that you have on hand)
+If using a veggie tray, grease with a tiny bit of avocado oil (or other oil that you have on hand)

-grill for 3-4 minutes until prosciutto on the grill side is firm and slightly darkened.
+Grill for 3-4 minutes until prosciutto on the grill side is firm and slightly darkened.
 You should see browning on the prosciutto and cantaloupe.

 Flip to the other side and grill and additional 2-3 minutes until the prosciutto is firm and slightly darkened on both sides.

-serve and enjoy!
+Serve and enjoy!